Our Journey Through Time

 2003

-The second group of Community letters sent to the FDA.
-A meeting with the FDA influences product labeling.
+Two years of community letters sent to the FDA and a meeting with the FDA influences product labeling.
 The FDA approves Fabrazyme.

 2009